WildPasta/discord-bot-chaise/README.md

  - [X] Using logging module instead of print (DEBUG : message)
  - [X] Create !help command
  - [X] Chaise multiple person
- - [ ] Add !changelog command
- - [ ] Stock hardcoded sentences (responses from the bot) in database AND in FR/EN langage